 Massage Ethics CEU Course – Outline and Learning Outcomes

-As a massage therapist and professional bodyworker, you job is to provide your clients with the highest quality care possible.
+As a massage therapist and professional bodyworker, your job is to provide your clients with the highest quality care possible.
 While attending a course of study, you learned about a wide range of techniques.
-Some are intended for relaxation and gentle manipulation; others are suited for accessing the deepest layers of a client’s musculature and fascial tissue, seeking to relieve chronic conditions that they’ve been suffering from for years.
+Some are intended for relaxation and gentle manipulation; others are suited for accessing the deepest layers of a client’s musculature and facial tissue, seeking to relieve chronic conditions that they’ve been suffering from for years.

 As part of your journey through the world of massage, you’ve had to combine your love of the healing arts and bodywork with a degree of business acumen as well.
 In addition to learning the ins and outs of various therapeutic modalities, you’ve also had to develop a business plan, start (or sometimes join) a practice, and bring in clients.
 You’ve likely had to market yourself, create a website, and jump through a number of hoops in order to really get started as a practitioner.

 At the end of the day, though, there’s one overarching topic that has to be addressed in order for everything else to function smoothly in your massage practice.
 The foundational core of your practice isn’t a particular set of techniques, or the perfect marketing strategy that brings countless patients through the door.